• Skip to main content

 • Home

-• Parade Sponsors
+• Parade Honorees

 2014 Parade Commander Detective Joseph Sullivan, Orangetown Police Department

-February 3, 2014 By Administrator
+February 3, 2014 by Administrator

 CommanderDetective Sullivan was born on February 1, 1969, and raised in Tappan, New York.
 He is the fourth child in a family of four boys born to Patrick and Kathleen Sullivan.
 His dad’s family hails from County Cork, and his mom’s (the Giblin family) emigrated from Counties Sligo and Roscommon.
 The first memory Joseph has of the Rockland County St. Patrick’s Day Parade is standing with his family at John Street and Central Avenue, in the shadows of the old Pearl River High School, and then being quickly whisked off by his parents back to the family restaurant.
 Joseph’s parents were proprietors of Sullivan’s Tappan Inn on Oak Tree Road.
 This very popular eatery was the home for the Irish community in this part of Rockland County, and would be packed to capacity with parade participants celebrating a very successful day.
 Although no longer the owners of the inn, the Sullivan clan, with their extended family, can still be found at the same location watching the parade.
 What a great day it will be for them this year!